nikmedoed/pybinar/README.md

 ### How to use
 1. Prepare your Python 3.x interpreter, install all dependences (see links at the end of readme)
-2. You Need to prepare experiment files
+2. Prepare experiment files
--- Get *.cif* file
+-- Get correct *.cif* file
 -- Prepare .mol files if needed
--- Create your parametres file, use *exampleinput.txt* for help or this readme.
+-- Create your parametres file (use *exampleinput.txt* or this readme).
 Don't forget to set your *.cif* file there
 3. Run experiment with console by command below.
 You can create *.bat* or *.sh* file for regulary runnig.
-See examples in packadge folder.
+See examples in packadge directory.
 ```
 python pybinar.py exampleinput.txt /resultfolder #
 ```